m0smith/genia-12-2024/docs/future.md

 # Near future
 - Truthyness
-- A way to create a variable simialar to Clojure delay but built-in so it doesn't have to be deref
+- A way to create a variable similar to Clojure delay but built-in so it doesn't have to be deref
 - Pipelines